Stigant/Starbucks-Project/Starbucks Blog Post.md

     'min_samples_leaf':np.logspace(-6,-2,5),
 }
 ```

+The other parameters are left as the default once again.
+This is mainly to ensure a fair test of the methods, though fit time is also a concern here especially with the expanded parameter grid.

+Because the Completed class is less unbalanced for some of these aggregated sets, so SMOTE sampling was less clearly needed.
+The performance differences were very small however, and it was much easier to pick a single option.
+With a bit of work this could have been included as parameter in the grid search however, which would have been a good option to eke out a bit of extra performance if one of these methods were to be chosen.

 To compare these models we consider their combined performance by offer type as well as their overall performance.
 A breakdown by offer is also possible but it is difficult to read such a large table and meaningfully interpret the results.